MalcolmR87/-c2-login-page-/readme.md

-## About
+## About this Project
-Create a readme.md file.
+-   Create a readme.md file in VSCode.
-Create an index.html file.
+-   Create an index.html file in VSCode.
-Reconstruct the provided login page, for the challenge.
+-   Reconstruct the provided login page, for the challenge.
+-   Publish on Github.
+-   Deploy on Vercel.
+-   And submit to Moodle, for grading.